sidequery/yardstick/README.md

 FROM table;
 ```

 Yardstick automatically handles the grouping.
-All DuckDB aggregate functions are supported.
+All DuckDB aggregate functions are supported, including `COUNT(DISTINCT)` with some restrictions (see below).

 ### Querying Measures